KokiSecurityLab/CySA-Study-Notes/Technical_Paper_019.md

 ### 3. Detecting the "Shadows" of AI
 AI can be a weapon of mass deception when it generates "Fake Gravity"—signals that look real but have no root.
 1. **Source Scrutiny :** Before accepting a signal, its origin must be traced.
 If the data has no lineage or historical consistency, the firewall flags it as "Weightless."
-2. **Logical Stress Testing:** Rotating the information in a 3D mental workspace (#014) allows for multi-angle validation.
+2. **Logical Stress Testing:** Rotating the information in a 3D mental workspace (as analyzed in Paper #014) allows for multi-angle validation.
 If the "Shadow" breaks or changes its shape under the pressure of logic, it is a lie designed to manipulate feelings.

 ### 4. My Shield : Selecting the Light
 In the AI era, being a "Security Analyst" means being a protector of the truth.